dams-dev/smartJQueryZoom/README.md

 Zoom is enabled via mouse events (scroll and click) on pc and with touch events on mobile devices.

+Tested on:
+- Chrome 56
+- Firefox 52
+- Edge

+Some browser dont support touch event or need special flags watche here: http://caniuse.com/#search=touch

-For live examples and more explanations visit : [http://e-smartdev.com/#!jsPluginList/panAndZoomJQuery](http://e-smartdev.com/#!jsPluginList/panAndZoomJQuery)
+For live examples and more explanations visit : [http://e-smartdev.com/#!jsPluginList/panAndZoomJQuery](http://e-smartdev.com/#!jsPluginList/panAndZoomJQuery) //is down (16.03.2017)

 ##Initialization